Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

-{\it The ``active Gaussian" limit }: For $r\ll r_m$, it is easily seen (by taking the logarithm of the l.h.s and subjecting the r.h.s to a binomial expansion) that the solution in Eq.~\ref{eq:Phi} reduces to the asymptotic Gaussian form
+{\it The ``active Gaussian" limit }: At small distances ($\xi\ll 1$), it is easily seen (by taking the logarithm of the l.h.s and subjecting the r.h.s to a binomial expansion) that the solution in Eq.~\ref{eq:Phi} reduces to the asymptotic Gaussian form